public-transport-quality-grades/oevgk18-generator/docker/README.md

 ```

 ## Database setup

+### Optional: Update intercity railway stations

+Inside the [db](https://github.com/public-transport-quality-grades/oevgk18-generator/tree/master/docker/db) folder is a [csv file](https://github.com/public-transport-quality-grades/oevgk18-generator/blob/master/docker/db/intercity_railway_stations.csv) with all the railway stations which have an intercity connection.
+If you wish to update this data, see the [README](https://github.com/public-transport-quality-grades/oevgk18-generator/tree/master/docker/db)

 ### Updating GTFS data

 The first command automatically downloads the public transport schedule from <http://gtfs.geops.ch/>.
 The second commands imports sets up the database table and imports the timetable data.